microsoft/AzureMonitorCommunity/Azure Services/Azure Monitor/Agents/Migration Tools/DCR Config Generator/DCRGenerator-README.md

 - Primarily uses Az Powershell module to pull workspace agent configuration information
 - User will need Read access for the specified workspace resource
 - Connect-AzAccount and Select-AzSubscription will be used to set the context for the script to run so proper Azure credentials will be needed
+- User will need to download the powershell module VMIDcrGeneratorModule and include its location in $env:PSModulePath

 ## Running the application